creixotradeos/creixotradeos.github.io/_posts/2020-01-07-Iris-Recognition.md

 From the above CDF plots, it can be seen that 100 % of the Setosa flower species have petal length less than 1.9.
 Near about 95 % of the Versicolor flowers have petal length less than 5, while about 12% of the Virginica flowers have petal length less than 5.
 So, we will incorporate our newly found insights into our previously written pseudo-code to construct a simple uni-variate ‘classification model’.

-If petal_length < 1.9
-then specie = ‘Setosa’
-(accuracy = 100%)
+If petal_length < 1.9 then species = ‘Setosa’ (accuracy = 100%)
 else if   petal_length > 3.2 and petal_length < 5
-then specie = ‘Versicolor’
+          then species = ‘Versicolor’ (accuracy = 94.71%)
-(accuracy = 94.71%)…
-…else if petal_length > 5
+else if   petal_length > 5
-then specie = ‘Virginica’
-(accuracy = 87.96%)
+          then species = ‘Virginica’ (accuracy = 87.96%)

+## Conclusion
-Thus by using the cumulative distribution plot, we get a better picture and robust understanding of distribution leading to formulation of simple uni-variate classification model.
+In this article, I showed that by using cumulative distribution plot, we get a better picture and clearer understanding of the Iris flower distribution of features.
+Leading to formulation of a simple uni-variate classification model.

+Thank you for reading this article any feedback would be gladly appreciated!
+You can see my code for this article on my [GitHub repo](https://github.com/creixotradeos/Iris-Pattern-Recognition.git)